 Clark’s research focuses on social movements, public administration, and the U.S. policy process.
-Clark's work has examined the framing strategies of social movements including Black Lives Matter, the nonprofit community in Flint, MI in response to the water crisis and a national coalition in the anti-human trafficking field.
+Her work has examined the framing strategies of social movements including Black Lives Matter, the nonprofit community in Flint, MI in response to the water crisis, and a national coalition in the anti-human trafficking field.
 After serving at the Palm Beach County Supervisor of Elections Office in 2020, where she ran early voting, she has begun to focus her research on election administration and the role that public affairs academics play in supporting this essential public service.

 Words and symbols shape how the public understands, responds to, and navigates our new normal amid the COVID-19 pandemic; this framing shapes our collective understanding of who or what is valued.
 Austerity politics at all levels of government has not only helped to create a patchwork system of crisis response, but also explains the variation in framing of the pandemic response as tradeoffs among competing values (e.g., equity versus economy; us versus other; health versus business).